-Over recent years we have seen the impact of innovative approaches to CoST delivery, helping to gain buy in from those we work with and to further accountability.
+Over recent years we have seen the impact of innovative approaches in CoST delivery which has helped to gain buy in from those we work with and has furthered accountability.

 In 2017, one innovative tool has stood out for its role in promoting data disclosure and providing an invaluable resource for accountability - the online data platform.
 Online platforms centralise data, make it easily sortable, improve its accessibility and importantly, they help to advance compliance with legal mandates on disclosure.